 Method used

-The 8 points listed below show how I give medicinal mushroom extract to my dog Ditte Dot Com.
+I have worked from the points below when I have given medicinal mushrooms to my dog Ditte Dot Com.

-The points are thus an expression of my own choices and experiences through 8 years of use of medicinal mushrooms (Case history and video).
+The points are an expression of my own choices and experiences through more than 8 years of use of medicinal mushrooms (Case history and video).

 In my choices, I have been inspired by the use and knowledge of others about medicinal mushrooms, including literature and existing research in the field, which shows dose-/time-dependent effect.